kanamekojima/rnnimp/README.md

 ## OVERVIEW

 RNN-IMP is a recurrent neural network based genotype imputation program implemented in Python.
-RNN-IMP takes phased genotypes in HAPLEGEND format as input data and outputs imputation results in Oxford GEN format.
+RNN-IMP takes phased genotypes in HAP/LEGEND format as input data and outputs imputation results in Oxford GEN format.

 ## REQUIREMENT